natarajan-chidambaram/RABBIT/README.md

 This is a machine learning based tool to identify bot accounts based on their recent activities in GitHub.
 The tool has been developed by Natarajan Chidambaram, researcher at the [Software Engineering Lab](http://informatique.umons.ac.be/genlog/) of the [University of Mons](https://www.umons.ac.be) (Belgium) as part of his PhD research in the context of [DigitalWallonia4.AI research project ARIAC (grant number 2010235)](https://www.digitalwallonia.be/ia/) and [TRAIL](https://trail.ac/en/)

-This tool accepts an account name and/or a text file of GitHub account names (one account name per line), GitHub API key and the user-name associated with the key to give in predictions after the following four steps.
+This tool accepts an account name and/or a text file of GitHub account names (one account name per line) and a GitHub API key to give in predictions after the following four steps.
 The first step consists of extracting the public events performed by accounts in GitHub.
 If the number of events is less than the provided threshold (`--min-events`), then more events will be queried until maximum number of queries (`--max-queries`)is reached.
 This step results in a set of events.
 The second step identifies activities (belonging to 24 different activity types) performed by the account in GitHub.
 The third step constitutes identifying the account behavioural features, namely, mean Number of Activities per activity Type (NAT_mean), Number of activity Types (NT), median time (Delta) between Consecutive Activities of different Types (DCAT_median), Number of Owners of Repositories contributed to (NOR), Gini inequality of Duration of Consecutive Activities (DCA_gini) and mean Number of Activities per Repository (NAR_mean).